StanGirard/Primates-Jekyll/_posts/2020-02-01-10-github-repositories-you-should-check.md

 ---
 layout: post
-title: 10 Github Repositories you should check!
+title: 10 Github Repositories you should look at!
 subtitle: A curated list of awesome Open-source projects
 tags:
   - Github